- Overview: Israel

 Global Employment Challenges and Pitfalls to Avoid

-When you’re hiring a staff to work overseas, some challenges come with that far beyond the nuts and bolts of finding and vetting candidates.
-These challenges are often overlooked by companies when they think only of locally-hired employees, but can have extreme consequences for businesses who employ people internationally.
+When hiring a staff to work overseas, some challenges come far beyond the nuts and bolts of finding and vetting candidates.
+Companies often overlook these challenges when they think only of locally-hired employees but can have extreme consequences for businesses that employ people internationally.

 Why is this?
 Because if you’re not careful, you might find yourself unwittingly breaking one employment law regulation or another in your new country.
 This could lead to fines, other legal issues, and negative public exposure for your brand.
 It’s not just about being bad for your business, though; it’s also about being bad for the people who work in your company.

 There are many different types of taxes that businesses have to pay, but employment taxes are one of the most important.
 These taxes can vary significantly from country to country and can be a large portion of a monthly salary.

 2. In-country Employee Registration

 It is essential to ensure that employees are properly registered with the local authorities before they start work.
 Failing to do so can result in penalties for both the employee and the employer.

 3. Payroll Calculations: Country-specific Requirements

 In many countries, payroll calculations vary significantly.
 Thus, it’s important to be aware of the payroll practices in your country of employment.